harryt93/room-rover/concept-of-operations.md

 ## Scenario 1: Trodden on in the Dark

 ### Scenario
-The system is trundling around on the floor in the middle of the night.<br>
+The system is trundling around on the floor in the middle of the night.

 ### Derived Requirements:
-The system is trundling around on the floor in the middle of the night.<br>
+The system is trundling around on the floor in the middle of the night.